Follow TV Tropes

 • Spear Counterpart: Pinnochio, an operative for Padania, for Triela, leading to a very, very bloody fight between them.

-• State Sec: Section 2 is essentially a death squad working directly for the Italian Minister of Justice, without any independent oversight.
+• State Sec: Section 2 is essentially a death squad working directly for the Italian Minister of Defense, without any independent oversight.

 • Suicide Pact: Henrietta forms one with Jose in front of him during their investigation of Elsa's death.
 Many chapters later, they fulfill the suicide pact together at Jose's request after she accidentally frags him during a rampage.
 They fire one fatal bullet at each other.

-• Super Senses: Henrietta listens in on a terrorist meeting from the other side of a restaurant.
+• Super-Senses: Henrietta listens in on a terrorist meeting from the other side of a restaurant.
 Rico hears a vehicle coming before everyone else on a couple of occasions and detects Fermi throwing a coin at Jean's head even with her back to him.
+Beatrice is used to sniff out hidden explosives.

 • Surrogate Soliloquy: Referenced in Triela's Image Song.

-• Tempting Fate: Both Lauro and Hilshire say that their cyborg has never let them down just before a mission where said cyborg stuffs up completely.
+• Both Lauro and Hilshire say that their cyborg has never let them down, just before a mission where said cyborg stuffs up completely.

 • Tender Tears: